wrightben/math/Football/README.md

 The football pass is a trajectory problem.
 When the other variables are fixed, **the best launch angle seems to be between 41 and 46 degrees** when the football is thrown between 10-100 mph, with lower angles coinciding with lower speeds.

-Training a player to throw at a 43 degree angle is sensible.
+Training a player to throw somewhere between 30-43 degree angle is sensible.

 I'm not sure how fast junior or amateur football players can throw yet.
-Baseball pitchers regularly throw 90+ mph fastballs.
 A pitcher's arm can flow through nearly any path of motion because the fingers have excellent control of the ball.
 A football is more difficult to accelerate because of control issues.

 ### My Experience